 The Wekiva and Middle St. Johns rivers support extensive floodplains but also have significant spring-fed components.

-Wildlife is abundant, including several protected species such as the West Indian manatee, Florida black bear, wood stork, bald eagle and sandhill crane.
+Wildlife is abundant, including protected and iconic species such as the West Indian manatee, Florida black bear, wood stork, bald eagle and sandhill crane.

 Several species typically found in marine environments such as blue crab, stingray and needlefish inhabit the St. Johns River and occasionally visit the Wekiva.

 The springheads at Wekiwa and Rock springs are two of the few places in Central Florida where the limestone of Florida's underground aquifer is exposed and can be easily observed.

 Most of the aquatic preserve is located in a region of ecological transition between two climate zones - temperate and subtropical.
 This overlap creates an area of high floral and faunal diversity.